 Round lifecycle:

-1. Ark server announces a new round (every few seconds)
+1. Ark server announces a new round (approximately once per hour)

 2. Users register VTXOs they want to spend, receiving blinded credentials